BSB51319 Diploma of Work Health and Safety

 5 Days Face to Face (currently via a virtual classroom using Zoom) + work to complete afterwards

 Book online to reserve your place for this course.

 Please click the other tabs above for details.

-* Please see Requirements section before enrolling into this course.
+- Please see the Requirements section before enrolling into this course.

-Our BSB51315 Diploma of Work Health and Safety qualification aims to give students the underpinning knowledge required to manage WHS within the workplace.
+Our BSB51319 Diploma of Work Health and Safety qualification aims to give students the underpinning knowledge required to manage WHS within the workplace.

 This qualification is particularly suitable for people who coordinate and maintain the work health and safety (WHS) program in an organisation.
 It reflects the role of practitioners who apply a substantial knowledge base and well-developed skills in a wide variety of WHS contexts.